yvesdebeer/vuejs-shopping-cart/README.md

 Define products array in state, add async action to fetch products and add mutations to store products array (assuming a product web-service running locally)

-If you don't have a web-service yet, you can use e.g. "Mockoon" to quicky run a mockup service using a JSON data response with 3 products :
+If you don't have a web-service yet, you can use e.g. "Mockoon" to quicky run a mockup service using a JSON data response with 3 products : expose the service on port 8000.

+Check that your product service is working: http://localhost:8000/products !

 ```
 [